The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule on the Quantum Computer

 Quantum phase estimation (QPE), on the other hand, is a purely quantum algorithm, first introduced by Kitaev in 1995\cite{kitaev_quantum_1995}.
 The QPE method can be used to determine the eigenvalues of a unitary operator $U$,

 where $\theta_k$ is the phase corresponding to the $k$'th eigenstate of $U$, $|\Psi_k\rangle$.
 The quantum circuit diagram for the ``textbook'' QPE algorithm\cite{nielsen_quantum_2010} is shown in Fig.~\ref{fig:textbook_qpe_circuit}.
-The top $m$ qubits are ancilla qubits, which are measured at the end of the circuit to obtain the first $m$ bits of an eigenphase $\theta_k$ of $U$.
+In such a circuit diagram, the individual qubits or multiqubit registers are shown as horizontal lines and their initial states are listed on the left along the y-axis, while along the x-axis the various gates acting on these qubits are listed in boxes from left to right in the order they act.
+The number of qubits in a circuit is often referred to as the width of the circuit or as spatial complexity (i.e., space occupied in quantum memory), while the number of gates is called circuit depth or time complexity (since gates act in a sequence in real time).
+The top $m$ qubits of Fig.~\ref{fig:textbook_qpe_circuit} are ancilla qubits, which are measured at the end of the circuit to obtain the first $m$ bits of an eigenphase $\theta_k$ of $U$.
 The bottom $n$ qubits (represented in this circuit diagram by a single line), to which the unitary $U$ is applied, are prepared in an initial state, $|\psi\rangle$.
+Thus, the input of the QPE circuit can be written as $\ket{0}^{\otimes m}\otimes\ket{\psi}$ where the first $m$ qubits are reserved for measuring the eigenvalue of $U$ and the subsequent $n$ qubits contain our initial state.
 Here, $n$ is the number of qubits in the Hamiltonian, which is equal to $1$ for the H$_2$ Hamiltonian in Eq.~\ref{eq:h2_final}.
-The initial state $|\psi\rangle$ should be a good approximation to the exact eigenstate $|\Psi_k\rangle$, whose eigenphase we want to estimate.
-The larger the overlap, the higher the probability of measuring the desired $\theta_k$.
+The initial state $|\psi\rangle$ should be a good approximation to the exact eigenstate, $|\Psi_k\rangle$, whose eigenphase we want to estimate.
+The larger the overlap, the higher the probability of collapsing to the desired state and measuring the desired $\theta_k$.
 However, in general there is a chance that the wavefunction will collapse to an undesired $|\Psi_k\rangle$ upon measurement.

-Remember that our goal is to estimate the eigenvalues of $H$, but QPE provides the eigenphases of a unitary $U$.
-In order to apply QPE to the energy estimation problem, the eigenvalues of $H$ must be encoded in the phases of $U$.
+Remember that our goal is to estimate the eigenvalues of $\hat{H}$, but QPE provides the eigenphases of a unitary $U$.
+In order to apply QPE to the energy estimation problem, the eigenvalues of $\hat{H}$ must be encoded in the phases of $U$.
 Performing QPE with $U$ will then allow estimation of the desired energies.
-The most common encoding of $H$ in $U$ is through the time evolution operator\footnote{Usually the time evolution operator would be $e^{-iHt}$, but the minus sign is unimportant in QPE, as the phases can be extracted regardless.
+The most common encoding of $\hat{H}$ in $U$ is through the time evolution operator\footnote{Usually the time evolution operator would be $e^{-i\hat{H}t}$, but the minus sign is unimportant in QPE, as the phases can be extracted regardless.
 We call $U(t)$ the time evolution operator for brevity.},